 alone in the great silence, tasting the sweets of solitude and tranquillity.”

-ALEXANDRA DAVID-NÉEL’S travelogue, which includes an introduction by Tenzin Gyatzo, the 14th Dalai Lama, belongs to an era when it was possible to slip into a protracted obscurity and follow one’s dreams to the very end of the earth, no matter how absurd or phantasmagorical.
+ALEXANDRA DAVID-NÉEL’S travelogue belongs to an era when it was possible to slip into protracted obscurity and follow one’s dreams to the very end of the earth.
 Such was its impact, My Journey to Lhasa influenced many of the Beat writers, including Jack Kerouac and Allen Ginsberg, as well as the Eastern philosopher, Alan Watts.

 And thus in 1923, intrepid and unperturbed, a fifty-five-year-old French woman, a former opera singer and one-time director of the Tunis Casino, set off disguised as a male pilgrim with her adopted son Yongden, a “Red Cap” lama, to ascend to the ancient Tibetan city of Lhasa, becoming the first European woman ever to try in the attempt.

-At the time of her journey, Tibet was under the control of an autonomous government based in Lhasa, having recently gained independence from China.
-In order to prevent any outside influence, all foreigners were prohibited from travelling throughout the country.
-Inspired by the challenge, My Journey to Lhasa’s beautifully written narrative is thus all the more compelling when the possibility of exposure from her incognito status is always hovering over the text.
+At the time of her journey, Tibet was under the control of an autonomous government based in Lhasa, having recently gained independence from China; in order to prevent any outside influence, all foreigners were prohibited from travelling throughout the country.
+Inspired by the challenge, David-Néel’s beautifully written narrative is thus all the more compelling when the possibility of exposure from her incognito status is always hovering just under the text.